mariadb-operator/mariadb-operator/README.md

 bootstrap-restore-mariadb-from-backup        1/1           5s         84s
 ```
 You can take a look at the whole suite of example CRDs available in [examples/manifests](./examples/manifests/).

+## High availavility

+This operator supports two different modes of HA:
+- **Multi master HA via [Galera](./docs/GALERA.md)** ✨: All nodes support both reads and writes.
+- **Single master HA via SemiSync [replication](./examples/manifests/mariadb_v1alpha1_mariadb_replication.yaml)**: The primary node allows both reads and writes, while secondary nodes only allow reads.
+To facilitate writes in the primary node, an additional `primary-<mariadb-name>` `Service` and `Connection` are created for convenience.

+Whenever possible, it is recommended to use the **[Galera](./docs/GALERA.md)** ✨ mode, as it provides improved resilience and simplifies write operations.

 ## GitOps